mattbierner/tenome-app/README.md

 * [All This Blood][blood] – Using my heartbeat to modulate my vision.
 * [Others...][mr]

 See the above posts for more details about these experiments, including information about the hardware and software used.

+All the app does is load a webpage fullscreen in landscape orientation, with the added ability to record the screen.

 # Credits